 As early as 1955, various committees had been formed to save the Hall, but none of these groups had the political clout to make much of a difference.
 It was only at the 11th hour that the Citizens Committee for Carnegie Hall, headed by Isaac Stern with administrative and financial assistance from the likes of Jacob M. Kaplan and State Senator MacNeil Mitchell, was able to stop the impending demolition.

 On June 30, 1960, as a result of special state legislation, New York City purchased Carnegie Hall for $5 million, and a new nonprofit organization called The Carnegie Hall Corporation was chartered, with Stern being elected its president.
 Not only had Carnegie Hall been saved, it had been reborn as a public trust.
-Its corporation would manage and rent the concert hall, as had previous owners, but it would soon sponsor events as well.
+Its corporation would manage and rent the concert hall, as had previous owners, but it would soon present its own events, as well.
 Carnegie Hall had entered a new phase in its history, free to serve its owners—the people of New York City—in new and unique ways.
 The Hall that founder Andrew Carnegie had hailed as an idea “which will affect the world” was poised to take an active role in shaping the destiny that Carnegie had predicted.

 Carnegie Hall has had two distinct kinds of boards in its history.
 The first was Andrew Carnegie’s hand-picked advisory board—a group Edith Wharton would surely have recognized.
 But the activities of this Gilded Age group were largely ceremonial.
 The real philanthropy began at the moment of the Hall’s reorganization in 1960, when The Carnegie Hall Corporation was formed and a Board of Directors pledged to ensure the Hall’s financial and physical health, taking control of its destiny.
 This was the moment of Carnegie Hall’s birth as a nonprofit organization, and the beginning of its history as a public-private partnership.